andydevs/shuffle-experiment/README.md

 This program has only been compiled for a 64-bit Unix system.
 So, if you have a 64-bit computer running Mac OS or Linux, you can run "bin/shuffle_experiment".

 ### Using MATLAB code
-Run shuffle_experiment_analysis.m in the analysis folder.
+Run "shuffle_experiment_analysis.m" in the analysis folder.
 This will read the data and options and plot three graphs of the data.